 The proposed canopy and alterations will be located within the north-east terrace of this existing hotel and Inn.
 The north-east of the site is bound by the adjacent beach and sea.
 The existing rear extensions to the building would provide screening into the site from some public vantage points east and west.
 The proposal is an infill development between existing rear development of the building and would therefore be seen in this context with the backdrop of the original building and extensions when viewed from northern vantage points.
 The proposed works would not be visible from the principal elevation.
-The Conservation Officer has considered the application and notes that the proposal does not extend beyond the existing extension build line to the north-east.
-The proposal adjoins the modern additions of the building thereby resulting in no loss of any significance to this property or of any historic fabric.
+The Conservation Officer has considered the application and notes that the proposal does not extend beyond the existing extension build line to the north-east and would not result in the loss of any significance to this property or of any historic fabric.
 The historic fabric and character of the listed building is therefore considered to be safeguarded and the proposal is not considered to adversely impact upon the Conservation Area.